Cray-HPE/vagrant-ncn-os-test-harness/README.md

 ### Downloading the latest NCN image

 - Simply run ./update_box.sh from the repo root directory to fetch the lates image.
-WARNING: This is destroy your existing k8s_ncn VM.
+WARNING: This will destroy your existing k8s_ncn VM.

 ## TODO